 Over the past 10 years, the number of people living with diabetes increased by nearly 50% and it now affects more than 30 million Americans.
 If you’re one of the millions of people who are living with this disease, you can get expert care with the doctors at Internal Medicine of Greater New Haven located in Hamden, Connecticut.
 With proper management and care, you can live a long and healthy life with diabetes.
 Call or schedule an appointment online today.

 Diabetes is a disease that prevents your body from either producing enough insulin or from using insulin correctly.
 Insulin is a hormone produced by your pancreas that regulates your blood sugar and helps convert it into energy.
 There are three primary types of diabetes.

 Type 1 diabetes is less common but more severe.
 When you have Type 1 diabetes, your body doesn’t produce enough insulin to effectively control your blood sugar levels.
-It’s typically diagnosed in childhood, which is where the term juvenile diabetes comes from.
+It’s typically diagnosed in childhood, which is the origin of the term juvenile diabetes.